Marc Weitzmann: Career

-During the summer 2014, Weitzmann wrote for Tablet Magazine "France's Toxic Hate", a series of reporting on the rise of antisemitism in his country that won the Berman Prize for literary Journalism in London in February 2015. in January 2015, at Philip Roth's suggestion, Weitzmann began a book based on those reportings.
-But the beginning of the terror wave that same months changed the scope of the initial project to a major work in two languages that consumed four years of his life.
+During the summer 2014, Weitzmann wrote for Tablet Magazine "France's Toxic Hate", a series of reports on the rise of antisemitism in his country that won the Berman Prize for literary Journalism in London in February 2015. in January 2015, at Philip Roth's suggestion, Weitzmann began a book based on those reports.
+But the beginning of the terror wave that same month changed the scope of the initial project to a major work in two languages that consumed four years of his life.

-The French version of the book, "Un temps pour Haïr" was published in October 2018 in France.
-It has won the "Prix du livre politique étudiant-France Culture" 2019, the Foundation Bernheim Prize 2019 in the category Letters, and was short listed for the Renaudot and Femina prizes.
+The French version of the book, "Un temps pour haïr" was published in October 2018 in France.
+It has won the "Prix du livre politique étudiant-France Culture" 2019, the Foundation Bernheim Prize 2019 in the category Letters, and was short-listed for the Renaudot and Femina prizes.

 The US version, "Hate", was released March 12, 2019 by Houghton-Mifflin.
 In the Wall Street Journal, James Kirchick described it as "an excellent and chilling report-cum-memoir about one of the most unsettling phenomena in contemporary Europe” and Roger Cohen in the NYTBR as "an often illuminating intensity as it grapples with an unresolved French and European quandary."

 The book is a New York Times Book Review Editor's choice.

 In the aftermath of the Christchurch massacre, April '19, Marc Weitzmann published an article in Foreign Affairs called "The Global Language of Hate is French" tracing the intellectual French influences for the killer's manifesto.